Crescent gunnel: Taxonomy

 The crescent gunnel was first formally described in 1873 by the American paleontologist and biologist Edward Drinker Cope with the type locality given as Sitka or Unalaska in Alaska.
-The specific name laeta means "joyful", "glad" or "pleasant", Cope did not explain his choice of this name but did refer to the types as “rather brilliantly colored” specimens.
+The specific name laeta means "joyful", "glad" or "pleasant", Cope did not explain his choice of this name but did refer to the types as "rather brilliantly colored" specimens.

 Description

 Pholis laeta, like other gunnels, is somewhat eel-like.
 It grows to a maximum total length of 25 cm.
 The dorsal fin contains between 74 and 80 spines and the anal fin contains 35 to 37. soft rays.
 The caudal fin is rounded and the pelvic fins are tiny.
-There are two rows of blackish crescent-shaped markings each with a yellow spot in the their centers along the back, and these identify this species from other gunnels.
+There are two rows of blackish crescent-shaped markings each with a yellow spot in their centers along the back, and these identify this species from other gunnels.
 The overall color of the body may vary from orange-brown to olive-green, the color being camouflage and color phases vary with habitat.

 Distribution and habitat

 The crescent gunnel is found in the eastern Pacific along the western coast of North America from the Bering Sea coast of Alaska through the Aleutian Islands south as far as Crescent City in northern California.
 Pholis laeta lives in shallow, marine areas.
 It may also be found out of water under seaweed or rocks.
 It is known to live in the demersal zone at depths of up to 73 metres.
-This fish is common in such habitats as tide pools and in intertidal environmentsm and may be found under rocks that are protected by seaweed.
+This fish is common in such habitats as tide pools and in intertidal environments and may be found under rocks that are protected by seaweed.